Kathy Lynn Emerson

 Mary Roper was the daughter of William Roper (1495-1578) and Margaret More (1505-1544) and the granddaughter of Sir Thomas More.
 As such, she was given a fine education, did many translations, and was an ardent Catholic.
 She married twice, first to Stephen Clarke (d.1554) and second, around June 1556, to James Bassett (1527-November 21,1558).
 She bore Bassett two sons, Philip (b.1557) and Charles (b.1559).
 Mary was at court under Queen Mary as a gentlewoman of the privy chamber.
 Biography: Oxford DNB entry under “Bassett [née Roper], Mary”

-Mary Roper was the daughter of John Roper of Lynsted, Kent (c.1534-August 30,1618) and Elizabeth Parke (1544-September 15,1567).
-Although she seems to have been christened Jane, she was known as Mary.
-She married sir Robert Lovell of Martin Abbey, Surrey (d. by 1606), by whom she had at least two children, Christina (1597-1639) and another born in 1601.
+Mary Roper was the younger daughter of John Roper of Lynsted, Kent (c.1534-August 30, 1618) and Elizabeth Parke (1544-September 15, 1567).
+Although she was christened Jane, she later took the name Mary.
+She married sir Robert Lovell of Martin Abbey, Surrey (d. by 1606), by whom she had two daughters, Christina (1597-1639) and another girl born in 1601.
 Lady Lovell was a well-known recusant.
 She was present at a raid in London on July 21, 1599.
-In 1606, she traveled to Spa in the Spanish Netherlands, a notorious haunt of English Catholics in exile.
-In 1608-9, she was living in the English Benedictine convent in Brussels but left there with the intention of founding a Benedictine convent in Louvain.
+After one occasion when she was "disquieted" by pursuivants, she wrote to the earl of Salisbury to complain, saying that "If your Lordship did rightly understand their abuses, you would not permit that gentlewoman of my sort should be subject to the authority of so base persons."
+On November 19, 1605, she was questioned in connection with the Gunpowder Plot.
+Her lodgings were ransacked and she was put under house arrest, along with her daughters, age five and eight, after admitting she knew some of the conspirators.
+In June of 1606 she left England along with her daughters and her niece, Joyce Vaux, to travel to Spa in the Spanish Netherlands, a notorious haunt of English Catholics in exile.
+She claimed she was seeking treatment for breast cancer.
+It is at this time that she changed her name to Mary.
+In 1608-9 she was living in the English Benedictine convent in Brussels but left there with the intention of founding a Benedictine convent in Louvain.
 This apparently did not happen.
 In late 1611, when her sister was arrested in England, she was living in Brussels and went to Archduke Albert to beg him to intercede with King James.
 He did, but it had no effect.
 In 1616, Mary was attempting to found a Carmelite convent in Liège.
 In 1619, her donation of £1600 finally led to the foundation of a Carmelite convent in Antwerp.
 For the next few years she was involved in frequent disputes over the way the convent was being run, but she also provided further funding and even went to England to solicit more donations.
+It was written of her that "she is as forward in her monastery as she was four or five years since, being a person humorous and inconstant, not only as she is a woman but as she is that woman the Lady Lovell."
 By 1625, she was seeking to found a Bernardine cloister at Bruges, but her plans were still incomplete when she died.
 Her daughter, Christina, was a Benedictine nun at Brussels.
-Biography: Oxford DNB entry under “Lovel, Mary [née Jane Roper].”
+Biography: Oxford DNB entry under "Lovel, Mary [née Jane Roper]."

 Wilbrandis Rosenblatt was born in Bad Säckingen and raised in Basel.
 Her first husband was Ludwig Keller (d.1526), a reformer also known as Cellarius.
 In early 1528, she remarried, taking as her second husband Johannes Hussgen of Basel (1482-November 24, 1531), better known as Johannes Oecolampadius.
 They had three children, Eusebius, Irene, and Aletheia.
 Her third husband was Wulfgang Fabricius Capito (d.1541), dean of the collegiate chapter of the church of St. Thomas in Strasbourg.
 They had one daughter, Agnes.
 The plague came to Strasbourg in 1541, taking not only Capito but also the wife and all but one of the children of theologian Martin Bucer (November 11, 1491-February 28, 1551).
 On her deathbed, Elizabeth Palass, alias Silbereisen, Mrs. Bucer, a former nun who had borne her husband thirteen children, heard that Capito had died and suggested that her husband marry the widow.
 Bucer did so in 1542.
 Wilbrandis had already had a total of eight children by her three previous husbands and now bore Bucer three more.
 In 1549, the family traveled to England, where Bucer was to become regius professor of divinity at Cambridge.
 He took up his duties there in January 1550, but he was in poor health, possibly suffering from tuberculosis, and died a little more than a year later.
 During her time in England, Matthew Parker was master of Corpus Christi College and Wilbrandis met his wife, Margaret (see MARGARET HARLESTONE).
 As a widow, Wilbrandis returned to Basel and died there of the plague.
 Portrait: unknown artist or date.